aisleron/aisleron.docs/docs/documentation/organize-lists.md

 After positioning all aisles and products your list should have:
 * *Aisles* arranged in the same order as the physical shop;
 * *Products* matching the Aisle, and location within an aisle, as in the physical shop.

+## Sorting a List

+It is also possible to sort a list by name.
+This option will sort the list alphabetically, first by aisle, then by product.
+To sort the list by name, tap the *More* menu option, then select *Sort by name*.
+Then, confirm the sort request to rearrange the list by name.